Lymph node removal (lymphadenectomy)

 Preparing for your hospital stay

 You will usually need a general anaesthetic, for lymph node removal, especially if you’re having many lymph nodes removed.
 This means you’ll be asleep during the procedure.
-With a general anaesthetic, you’ll need to stop eating and drinking for a period of time beforehand.
+With a general anaesthetic, you’ll need to stop eating and drinking for some time beforehand.
 Your hospital will give you clear instructions on when.
 It’s important to follow this advice.

 Although some lymph node surgeries can be done as a day-case, you will often need to stay in hospital for one or more nights.
 Your healthcare team should let you know what to expect.
 If you need to, make arrangements for a stay in hospital and for help at home afterwards.